-Life can sometimes presents extraordinary challenges.
-When overwhelming emotions or circumstances outside of your control occur, it can be very helpful to get guidance in working through your emotions, understanding your circumstances and clarifying your goals.
+Life can present extraordinary challenges.
+When overwhelming emotions, depression, anxiety or circumstances outside of your control occur, it can be very helpful to get guidance in working through your emotions, understanding your circumstances and clarifying your goals.
 During my years of helping people improve their life, I have come to admire the resilience of the human spirit.
 I balance challenges for growth with warmth and understanding.
 We will use your strengths to your advantage and add new skills and insights to enrich your life in a way that helps you find more balance and contentment in your life.

 Do anxiety and stress cause you to feel drained of energy?
 Do you feel like you are just surviving instead of thriving?
 Worry, perfectionism, panic attacks, anxiety-driven inattentiveness and confusion can be debilitating.
 Obsessive thoughts can rob you of much needed time and energy.
 Social anxiety can deprive you of fulfilling relationships, limit interests as well as career choices.
 In time, health usually suffers and the toll on all forms of relationships can be substantial.
 A collaborative approach to counseling that combines a focus on the individual along with best practices can help you move forward.
 Acceptance-Commitment Therapy (ACT) and Cognitive Behavioral Therapy (CBT) address how you think.
 Behavior modification addresses what you do.
 Stress management helps to cope with variables outside of your control.
 Taking action can bring balance back.

 Do you struggle with feelings of sadness, emptiness, low self worth, or loneliness.
 You are not alone.
 Feelings of hopelessness can leave you feeling exhausted or just plain numb.
 When life seems overwhelming, reaching out for help can feel like too much work.
 However, studies show that even people taking antidepressants report better results when also engaged in psychotherapy.
 The management of a chronic condition, such as bipolar disorder, can be especially difficult on your own as you try to deal with periods of depression as well as periods of racing thoughts, impulsivity and agitation.
 Working through depression is a process but change is possible.